 Yesterday I walked into the lobby of a hotel that is serving as the headquarters for a major national youth sports competition.
 Athletes from all over the USA (and a few individuals from other countries) have assembled for the biggest water polo tournament in the world – USA Water Polo’s Junior Olympics.
 The mood is infectious.
 Children and adults alike are walking around with big grins on their faces, proud and happy to be here.
 If you walked into the hotel as a total stranger, you couldn’t help but leave here with a smile!

 It’s no accident that the hotel staff are friendlier than usual too.
 They have been infected by the organic spread of positive energy.
 Frankly, I’m sure that I can see taxi and bus drivers leaving the hotel with happy faces.
 I am convinced that their subsequent passengers will “catch” a little dose of the emotional gold leaching out of this glowing epicenter.

-Mood is a temporary state of mind, not quite happiness, but related.
 It is well known, both by observation and scientific research that mood is contagious, spreading between individuals.
 What interests me most though is the internal chemistry that reinforces and escalates this emotional epidemic, because mood is also contagious within our own personal space.

 As each individual becomes a radiating center of positive affect, they infect those around them.
 This is what I term mood diffusion.

 Each of us has a choice in the role we play in society.
 We can choose how to effect the energy of our surroundings.
 We can choose to give energy or to withdraw it – and both will have far-reaching consequences.
 Choose wisely!